COM8/tum-ui/README.md

 systemctl enable tum_ui.service
 ```

-Once done, restart the PI, the application will start automatically.
+Once done, restart the PI, and the application will start automatically.
 The config file is located in `/root/tum_ui_settings.json` once the application started for the first time.